AquaJo/aquaMailer/README.md

 Just want to notify named `dmUsers`, don't reveal the whole message?
 Set `sendMsgAfterwards`to `false`, else `true`.

 It's intended to use the bot only in one server.

+Commands (not using /commands yet):
+- !version
+- !dm
+- !ping

 ### reCAPTCHA v2